Mirjan-Ali-Sha/Satellite-Image-Classification/README.md

 ```

 ### Preparing Dataset
 At first I upload all datasets to my Google Drive to smooth file management irrespective of run-time environments (CPU/GPU/Reconnect).
 The dataset/images are not in consistant size (hieght * width) and also few image size are very big as well.
 So, I decide to create Patches of 256 * 256 to reduce Memory consumption during training and for that I use `patchify` and I use `sklearn.preprocessing.MinMaxScaler` to Re-Scale only image values (for better accuracy) to 0-1 floating point (it can create more varities).
-You can see those codes inside the Pyhon Notebook but here I attached those codes as well;
+You can see those codes inside the Pyhon Notebook but here I attached those codes for references;
 ```
 from google.colab import drive drive.mount('/content/drive')